 No More Heroes 3 Release Date and Platforms

 Players can expect to get their hands on NMH3 sometime this year.
-According to a November 2019 report from Nintendolife, the game is about 35-40 percent complete, suggesting NMH3 may be released as early as summer 2020.
+According to a November 2019 report from Nintendolife, the game is about 35-40 percent complete, suggesting NMH3 may be released as early as spring 2021.

 The game is being self-published by Grasshopper Manufacture exclusively for the Nintendo Switch.

 NMH3 is set nine years after NMH2 and two years after the events of Travis Strikes Again.
 The game will see series’ protagonist Travis Touchdown returning to his hometown of Santa Destroy to defend the world from alien invaders led by an interplanetary terrorist.

 Accompanying Travis are several returning characters from previous games, including his wife Sylvia Christel, who has since abandoned her life as an assassin to become an internet celebrity.

 The game is set to feature an open-world, and players can explore freely.
 However, don’t expect the experience to be on the same scale as AAA published titles like GTA 5 or AC: Odyssey given Grasshopper is a mid-sized studio with limited staff and resources.

 Still, fans can expect well-designed environments and challenging foes, which Suda describes as being on par with an “Avengers-scale threat,” even comparing the enemy faction to Marvel’s Thanos and his Black Order cronies.

 No More Heroes 3 Gameplay – What Could Be Changed?